 Not everyone is comfortable with this arrangement, which is why fully independent devices like Rokus and Apple TVs have remained popular.
 That’s why in 2020, Google released the Chromecast with Google TV, which we’ll discuss in a moment.

 You’ll find Chromecast built-in on a wide variety of devices, from soundbars to smart TVs.
-It’s a standard feature of TVs that use Google’s Android TV software, and you’ll find it on Wi-Fi-connected speakers from brands like LG, JBL, Bang & Olufsen, Vizio, Denon, and many more.
+It’s a standard feature of TVs that use Google’s Android TV software and its latest iteration Google TV, and you’ll find it on Wi-Fi-connected speakers from brands like LG, JBL, Bang & Olufsen, Vizio, Denon, and many more.

 It’s also a built-in feature of streaming media devices that use Android TV, like the Nvidia Shield TV and Walmart’s recently released streaming devices.